raystack/meteor/plugins/processors/script/README.md

 ## Behavior

-The entity is exposed in the script as a variable called `asset` (kept for backward compatibility).
+The entity is exposed in the script as a variable called `entity`.
 It has the following fields:

 | Field         | Type     | Description                                        |
 | :------------ | :------- | :------------------------------------------------- |